This post was last updated on January 19, 2022

 A nonexempt employee in Texas who does not receive overtime pay for working more than 40 hours in a workweek may file either a federal or state claim, or file a lawsuit against the employer seeking compensation.
 When it comes to FLSA and overtime laws in Texas, the nuances and exceptions to the exceptions can be incredibly confusing and overwhelming.

 At Wood Edwards LLP, we can help.
 We pride ourselves on offering our clients big-firm talent with small-firm personalization and efficiency.
-Our attorneys handle all kinds of complex employment matters, including overtime payment claims.
+Our attorneys handle all kinds of complex employment matters, including overtime pay claims.

 Book a consultation with us today to learn more about what overtime payments you may be able to receive.